shakacode/react_on_rails_pro/docs/create-react-server-component-without-ssr.md

    - Replaying server-side console logs in the client
    - Error tracking and reporting

-The RSC payload format and how React processes it is explained in detail in the [How React Server Components works](https://github.com/shakacode/react_on_rails/blob/master/docs/additional-guides/how-react-server-components-works.md) document.
+The RSC payload format and how React processes it is explained in detail in the [How React Server Components works](how-react-server-components-works.md) document.

+## Next Steps

+Now that you understand the basics of React Server Components, you can proceed to the next article: [Add Stream and Interactivity to RSC Page](add-stream-and-interactivity-to-rsc-page.md) to learn how to enhance your RSC page with streaming capabilities and client-side interactivity.